(1) READ QUESTION PAPER

-- Plan to answer those question first in which you are more confident.
+- Write those question first in which you are more certain

-(i) Attempt all Parts of a particular question serially
+(i) Attempt serially all the questions of particular sections

 - Highlight the answer number properly or write them in the boxes.